-Film on leaves is a location story
+Coastal salt on leaves is a location story

-Pair this walk with our April notes on salt wind scorch on conifers when needle tips bronze on one face only.
+Pair this walk with our April notes on salt wind scorch on conifers when needle tips brown on one face only.
 Compass direction belongs in any contact message, along with photos from morning and late afternoon light.

-Hedges telegraph film faster than single trees
+Hedges show salt stress faster than single trees

 A long privet or beech line is a billboard.
 Sudden yellow bands, thin bases, or a matte sun face read from the drive before anyone reaches the door.
 Formal lines need rhythm, not panic.
-Our spring guide to hedge trimming on the East End describes how the first pass sets the plane for the year.
+Our spring guide to hedge trimming on the East End describes how the first pass sets the hedge line for the year.
 Steady work under hedge trimming keeps density without stripping plants bare before summer heat.

-Oak sail and clearance after heat arrives
+Overhanging oak branches and clearance after heat arrives

-Heat and wind together change how much sail sits over patios and driveways.
+Heat and wind together change how much branch spread sits over patios and driveways.
 Oaks on the East End still deserve calendar patience for heavy crown work done only for appearance.
 Keep when to prune oak trees on the East End beside your notes while leaves are pushing.
-When clearance is urgent for safety—low wood over a roof line, a cracked limb, or a fork that moved after winter ice—say so on contact so an arborist can separate true clearance needs from cosmetic urgency.
+When clearance is urgent for safety—low branches over a roof line, a cracked limb, or a fork that moved after winter ice—say so on contact so an arborist can separate true clearance needs from cosmetic urgency.

 Drainage and mulch still matter when heat dries the surface

 May warmth can hide wet feet that April rains exposed.
-Bark that stays damp at the flare while leaves look filmed from the road stresses roots on both counts.
+Bark that stays damp at the flare while leaves look coated from the road stresses roots on both counts.
 If you walked drainage in April, revisit the same pavement edges after a normal shower.
 Our April drainage cues article stays relevant until leaves fully shade the ground.

 Pacing work before the calendar compresses